-Start your own reuse centre with the guidance of Community Recycling Ventures.
+Start your own reuse centre with the guidance of the Community Recycling Network Australia.
 Reduce waste to landfill and provide sustainable employment and training to local residents.

 Join the many towns across Australia becoming Plastic Bag Free.
 Boost your town's environmental profile and green initiatives by taking part.